 Honors English - required

-Two-three Honors College course courses, including one at the 300 level
+Two-three Honors College course courses, including at least one at the 300 level

 |HONR seminars - 300 level|